This was my first Michaels hutch house and the graphics are from Pam Junk. Check out more on these houses here.

 I made the book.

-The laser cut curtains, upstairs and down, were a set purchased at the Bishop Show in Chicago.
-I also bought a straight drape in another print; I wish now I had gotten more.
+The laser cut curtains, upstairs and down, were purchased from Hestia House at the Bishop International Show in Chicago.
+I think I bought a set of everything she had.
+I wish I had more.

 I used these Grandt line windows, painting the frame with Seminole green to blend with the room's colors.
 I glued an expanse of green countryside behind the frame, then glued the curtains atop.
 I used the short swag for the upper floor window.

 I decided not to try to match the windows on the inside with the outside windows because they would have taken up too much space and I really wanted to use these particular paper curtains.

 The chairs were so colorful, I decided to use only Baby Sister Bunny, a simple table and the pot of daffodils in order not to crowd the tiny room.
 To add another note of softness, I added the crochet throw tossed over the chair seat.
 It is made from a tiny strip of antique cotton lace, which drapes and glues beautifully.